 Yoga in Astypalea - credits: kallichoron.gr

-If the idea of doing yoga in one of the most beautiful islands of the Aegean, under an imposing castle and gazing at the endless blue, sounds appealing to you, then you should look no further than the island of Astypalea.
+If the idea of doing yoga and meditation class on one of the most beautiful islands of the Aegean, under an imposing castle and gazing at the endless blue, sounds appealing to you, then you should look no further than the island of Astypalea.
 There, you can combine your daily yoga practice with the countless beauties of an island: its amazing beaches, unique food, rich tradition, and a special sense of peace and simplicity

 Yoga in Andros - credits: exploreandros.gr